waltertan12/blog/_drafts/2020-12-15-top-chef-inversion-of-control.md

 ---
 layout: post
 title: "Top Chef and Inversion of Control"
-date: 2020-12-15 12:00:00 -0500
+date: 2020-12-25 12:00:00 -0500
 ---

-I binge watched a lot of [Top Chef](https://en.wikipedia.org/wiki/Top_Chef) throughout my quarnatine in 2020.
+I binge watched a lot of [Top Chef](https://en.wikipedia.org/wiki/Top_Chef) throughout my quarantine in 2020.
 Part of the reason was that I was getting much more into cooking, so it was interesting to watch how chefs thought about and handled food.
 Another reason was that it as just plain entertaining -- where else can you watch a chefs compete in a mise en place relay race?

 ![Sheldon is the best](https://static.hollywoodreporter.com/sites/default/files/2013/02/sheldon_simeon_top_chef_seattle.jpg)